schrotie/shadow-query/demo/todoRedux/README.md

 I hope from this application template you are able to start your own native web application and help change web development for the better: for something that _all_ web developers can follow without training on some god framework first, for a web of truly portable components and unit-testable, profilable and great performing native apps.

+If you want to get started with your own project right away, consider using my ShadowQuery [project template].
+This lets you start right away.
+You can then swap out parts as you discover your specific needs as you go.

 If you have any questions or suggestions, please leave a comment under [the original article].

 [ShadowQuery]: https://github.com/schrotie/shadow-query